OerdBej/OerdBej/README.md

 Frontend Engineer
 --------------------------
-I have a chronic curiosity that has propelled me from communication to software development.
+I have a chronic curiosity which led me from communication to software development.
 As a freelance engineer, educator at [ReDi School of Digital Integration](https://www.redi-school.org/), and developer relations consultant, I now divide my time between Tirana and Berlin.
 I enjoy delving into topics like functional programming and JavaScript.
 Ensuring customer satisfaction is my top priority.
 During my leisure time, I take pleasure in coding, exploring Berlin, and reading books.